-At this point it's entirely possible that the only issues are two broken traces.
+At this point, it's entirely possible that the only issues may be two broken traces.

-Let's get the Tenta 0.22 μF 275 V self healing Class X2 capacitor desoldered and setup the microscope.
+Let's get the Tenta 0.22 μF 275 V self-healing Class X2 (x being "(a)cross the mains") capacitor desoldered and set up the microscope.

-(I checked the capacitors too - they're good.)
+(I checked the capacitors with my LCR meter - they're healthy.)

 The two traces are the gate connections (optoisolator pin 4 -> triac pin 3).